June-Skeeter/Module6_GEOS270/index.md

 # Data Visualization and Classification

-Now that we've covered the types of data and data modesls.
-We're going to cover how we display that data and make maps with it!
+Now that we've covered the types of data and data models.
+We're going to cover how we display data in clean and effective ways.

 # Deliverables